Thursday, March 12, 2009

 -The program executes the statements in order from that point on until a break statement is encountered, skipping then to the first statement after the end of the switch structure.

 -If none of the cases are satisfied, the default block is executed.
-Take note however, that the default part is optional.
+Take note however, that the default part is optional. - NOTE:

 -Unlike with the if statement, the multiple statements are executed in the switch statement without needing the curly braces.